Mreoch1/tradesync/README.md

 3. **Automatic Team & Player Sync**:
    - Teams and rosters are automatically synced on page load
+   - Sync also triggers when returning to the tab (visibility change detection)
    - **Cache is automatically cleared** before each sync to ensure fresh data
    - Player statistics are fetched for the 2025-26 season
    - Stats include: G, A, P, +/-, PIM, PPP, SHP, GWG, SOG, FW, HIT, BLK (skaters)
    - Goalie stats: GS, W, L, GA, GAA, SV, SA, SV%, SHO
    - Ownership stats: % Start, % Ros

+4. **Sync Status Indicator**:
+   - Visual indicator in the header shows real-time connection status
+   - Displays team count and last sync time
+   - Color-coded status: Not Connected, Syncing, Synced, Error, Needs Sync

 4. **Viewing Teams & Players**:
    - Navigate to any team page to see all players with full statistics